elchead/blog/content/books/how-to-live/index.en.md

 ### Self-control

 Following your emotions is not freedom.
 Being free from following emotions is freedom.

-Be extra-careful of habits that seem harmless.
-Imagine each choice continuing forever.
-Eat a cookie, and eventually you’re obese.
-Shop for fun, and eventually you’re deep in debt.
-When you choose a behavior, you choose its future consequences.

 Random stuff happens.
 All you can control is your response.
 Every day, you’ll practice how to react to chaos: with dignity, poise, and grace.